mjt91/mjt91.github.io/_posts/2026-07-14-eternal-skills-in-the-age-of-ai.md

 Latent.space TODO link here, posted about how the job market in tech is chaning (or is changed by the AI tsunami, again Tim Ferriss speech here): Their claim is that there are only four jobs left after the dust settles.
 They map it out that there are either people who deal with humans or people who deal with machines.
 These are either categorized as people with creativity or responsibility.
 They also refer to those as utility, healer, dps and tanks (World of Warcraft analogy here, one of my favourite games, I like it).
 Even though this was portraied as a joke, it is fitting to the occaison: Looking at the first row (dealing with humans), I see this as a good fit for (fuck it I will say it): Woman, who on average are more interested in people than things.
 Also the top right quadrant is a good fit for all the tech middle managers.
 Coming back to the World of Warcraft analogy, this fits even better, because in a Dungeon group you mostly bring one healer, sometimes one utility, one tank and multiple dps.
 Speaking of which, looking at the bottom row, is the fun part and the one I defaulted to when I played actively.
 I played tank a lot, was DPS a good fraction of my playtime as well, but never wanted to play healer, which tells me alot about my job aspirations.
 So naturally, the bottom row is the fun area for me.
 I love to build, but I see the need for the infra people.
 When it comes to recommendations for the juniors, I would say ask yourself what you want to do?
 Should your job be mainly creataive work or do you think you can take responsibility for things?
 Big if: If you want to work in tech that is.

 There are many more fields and many, many more interesting opportunities.
-I see valuable paths in sectors like finance, consulting (maybe, but it is less), child care (can be classified as craftsmanship 😃), unfortunately policy makers are quite safe, ...
+I see valuable paths in sectors like finance, consulting (maybe, but it is less), child care (can be classified as craftsmanship😄), unfortunately policy makers are quite safe, ...
 TODO add more.

 Now the exercise is quite simple: going away from explicit jobs or job families: You need to ask yourself "What are the underlying skills, that make you the best of the best in let's say child care, or infra, or electrician?"
 What should you focus on, what skills to hone to get there?
 To be future proof?
 I thought about it and think many skills (you could say tasks) are going to be obsolete.
 A handful of things won't be.
 The question in *which handful.*